Buy Seduction of the Innocent and Daybreakers CDs!

 L to R: Paul Thomas, Rob Gal, Max Allan Collins, Ric Steed

-Shortly thereafter, Gal moved to the Atlanta area and became a successful record producer, but Collins and Paul Thomas kept going as Crusin'.
-With various members — including original Daybreakers bassist Chuck Bunn, but always with Collins and, until his death in 2006, Thomas — Crusin' continues on to this day.
-They have performed not only in Eastern Iowa but in Omaha, Milwaukee and Chicago, opened for national acts at Davenport's Col Ballroom, and twice appeared at the famous Williamburg, Iowa, World's Biggest Beach Party.
+Shortly thereafter, Gal moved to the Atlanta area, performed and recorded with the nationally known band “The Coolies,” and became a successful record producer.
+Collins and Paul Thomas kept going as Crusin' with various members — including original Daybreakers bassist Chuck Bunn (who passed away in 2011), but always with Collins and, until his death in 2006, Thomas.
+The band has performed not only in Eastern Iowa but in Omaha, Milwaukee, St. Louis, Oakland, and Chicago, opened for national acts at Davenport's Col Ballroom, and twice appeared at the famed Williamsburg, Iowa, World's Biggest Beach Party.

 Crusin' @ World's Biggest Beach Party